Link to Facebook

 The following items make up rental income:

-• Regular rent payment
+• Regular rent payments

 Keep These Less Common Occurrences in Mind…

-If the tenant covers expenses, the amount paid by a renter for any of your expenses that is in your name, is included in your rental income.
+If the tenant covers expenses, the amount paid by a renter for any of your expenses that is in your name is included in your rental income.
 For example, assume that a renter pays the rental property’s water and sewage bill, which they exclude from their rent payment.
 The amount paid by the renter for expenses qualifies as rental income.
 You may still deduct the cost but if the rental pays your mortgage payment… the total payment is income, and you can only deduct the interest and or real estate taxes if they are included in your payment.

 Trading for your Rent

-If you receive property or services in place of a cash rental payment, including advance rent, it must be counted as rental income on a cash basis.
-For example, suppose your tenant is a painter who offers to paint your rental in exchange for two months’ rent.
-Rental income is the amount the tenant would have paid for those two months, and it should be reported as such on your taxes.
-Keep in mind that most individuals operate on a cash basis, which means they count their rental income as income when they actually or constructively receive it, and deduct their expenses when they pay them.
+Keep in mind that most individuals operate on a cash basis, which means they count their rental income as income when they actually or constructively receive it and deduct their expenses when they pay them.
 This includes less common occurrences such as receiving property or services in place of cash payments.

 A property owner runs into real issues when they rent to their kids or family.
-Fair market rent comes into play, that is what you could rent it for if it was someone you didn’t know.
+Fair market rent comes into play.
+That is what you could rent it for if it was someone you didn’t know.
 Read more in-depth info about Renting to Family or Friends.

 What Are Rental Expense Deductions?

-Just like ordinary income tax filings, rental income taxes follow a similar income-minus-expenses structure like regular income.
-Therefore, you can reduce it by deducting permitted costs, effectively lowering your tax bill.
 For example, as a rental property owner, you can typically deduct your necessary expenses for maintaining and managing the property, such as interest, taxes, advertising, maintenance, utilities, insurance, operating expenses, property management fees, and other business expenses, all of which are essential in the rental business.
 These deductions are crucial for managing and maintaining a successful rental business.

 • Advertising